TimeRamen/album_3x3/README.md

 # To-Do List:

+- [x] Space out the album covers
+- [x] Albums resize when you resize the browser window
+- [x] Opacity changes when you hover over albums
+- [x] Make aesthetically pleasing design
-- [] Have small sound preview when you hover over the album.
+- [ ] Have small sound preview when you hover over the album.
-- [] Have text appear from the album when you hover over it, talking about the album.
+- [ ] Have text appear from the album when you hover over it, talking about the album.
+- [ ] Allow album covers that are not square to become fitted as a square
-- [] Add CSS-JS dropdown that allows user to change 3x3 to up to 6x6.
+- [ ] Add CSS-JS dropdown that allows user to change 3x3 to up to 6x6.
-- [] Allow user to add their own albums (obviously)
+- [ ] Allow user to add their own albums (obviously)